Ekar: An Explainable Method for Knowledge Aware Recommendation: Experiments

 \subsection{Analysis of Explainability}

 After demonstrating the effectiveness of \name, we now illustrate its explainability, which is the main contribution of this work to recommender systems.
 As introduced in previous sections, \name\ provides recommendations by generating meaningful paths from users to items, where paths serve as explanations for recommended items.
-To give you an intuitive example, we randomly select a real user from MovieLens-1M dataset and search preference paths for her/him with \name.
-As shown in Figure~\ref{fig::case}, we can easily understand that ``Airplane!'' is recommended because it shares the same genre (i.e., comedy) with ``Edge of Seventeen'', which the user watched before.
-The second recommendation ``Raiders of the Lost Ark'' can be explained with the well-known rule ``Users who like A also like B''.
+To give you an intuitive example, we randomly select a real user from MovieLens-1M dataset and search preference paths for them with \name.
+As shown in Figure~\ref{fig::case}, we can easily understand that ``Toy Story'' is recommended because it shares the same genre (i.e., Children's) with ``Mouse Hunt'', which the user watched before.
+What'more, we find that \name\ model tends to provide multiple explanations for the recommendations.
+For example, movie ``Toy Story'' is also liked by another user (\#1088) who watched ``Wrong Trousers''.
+Such diverse explanations may better motivate users to accept the corresponding recommendations.